 Negativity is a particularly fitting topic for current climes.
-As the world struggles to deal with a pandemic on an unprecedented scale, citizens in many countries are experiencing uncertainty and fear.
+As the world continues to battle with a pandemic on an unprecedented scale, citizens in many countries are still experiencing uncertainty and fear.
 But coping with the coronavirus also presents an opportunity for people to come together and focus on some of the stories of hope that often follow disaster.

 In the weeks and months ahead, there is a mountain to climb, so in this article we seek advice from BOOST&Co’s organisational psychologist, Heather Bingham, on how to arm ourselves against the mindset that can undermine the most meticulously planned approach: negativity.